 The leaves turn firey shades of orange and red, and the branches are filled with hungry birds.

-Arrowwood Viburnum is a great native shrub that some landscapers call indestructible since it thrives with minimal care.
+Arrowwood viburnum is an excellent native shrub that some landscapers call indestructible since it thrives with minimal care.
 Ideas for planting include:

 - Front-yard landscaping